Bloodgood

-Bloodgood was an American Christian metal band that formed in Seattle, Washington, in 1983.
+Bloodgood is an American Christian metal band that formed in Seattle, Washington, in 1983.
 By 1988, Bloodgood represented one of the four largest Christian metal bands (excluding the mainstream success of Stryper) alongside Barren Cross, Leviticus, and Whitecross.

 Bloodgood became known for their "go-for-broke attitude about showmanship", displaying attitudes and imagery that brought them into collision with some on the extreme Christian right.
 In a 1998 retrospective, Christian music critic Brian Quincy Newcomb would write that "Bloodgood's ministry and music was a vital stepping stone in the maturing process of Christian rock."

 Background

-The band formed around the leadership of Michael Bloodgood, who had been active in the local music scene in Seattle for some time.
+The band formed around the leadership of Les Carlsen and Michael Bloodgood, who had been active in the local music scene in Seattle for some time.
 Directly prior to the formation of Bloodgood, Michael had been involved in a local effort, what he later described as "basic straight-ahead rock."
 That effort had disbanded by mid-1984 as Michael Bloodgood felt called to build a Christian metal band.
 The Seattle area at that time was known for metal bands such as TKO, Queensrÿche, and Metal Church, but Bloodgood felt a need to represent Christ to that audience, and the band was the natural way to do so.

 In 1985, Bloodgood released a demo, Metal Missionaries, of which they sold over 5,000 copies at concerts.
 Their 1986 eponymous debut was produced by Darrell Mansfield.
 While Bloodgood was visually similar to other metal bands at the time, it was distinguished by three elements: the vocals of Les Carlsen, the songwriting of Michael Bloodgood, and the guitar techniques of David Zaffiro.
 The band's sound was in many ways typical of competent 1980s glam metal bands, but their lyrics were distinctly Christian.
 Themes often included Armageddon, hope and victory in Christ, and the Grace of living in God, with Biblical language throughout.
 When asked about the influence of Stryper upon the band, Michael Bloodgood told an interviewer that the band had formed before Stryper became well known, and so they were not a musical influence because they played different styles of metal.

 Their first major United States tour was in 1987 and was protested by groups on the extreme Christian right.
 The band was more popular in Europe than in the United States and they toured the United Kingdom in 1988.
 This tour featured lead vocalist Les Carlsen portraying Pontius Pilate during the song "Crucify", as well as a graphic, live-action portrayal of Christ being crucified.
 The band's position on theatrics, as summed up by Carlsen: "Heavy metal lends itself to visuals and drama...
 They come naturally from the music we write."